 Pre my low carb days, I would have served it over steamed rice.
 These days, I serve it over cauliflower rice, and it’s just as good.

 Sesame shrimp is also great on top of spinach leaves.
 The hot shrimp wilt the raw spinach leaves just enough to cook them lightly.
-Delicious and healthy!
+Delicious and nutritious!

 But cornstarch and honey are not low-carb?